 The first recipe is the easiest, so we’ll start with that.
 If you’re looking for something more involved (or have a helping hand), the second recipe is great for a nice, nutritious dinner that you absolutely deserve!

 You can munch on crunchy roasted chickpeas (spiced however you like them) by the handful.
 You can also add them to top salads in place of croutons!
-We love this article and recipe from the Kitchen, you can find it here here.
+We love this article and recipe from the Kitchen.

 Have a sweet tooth?
 Don’t worry, there are tons of chickpea cookie recipes available (that’s right, cookies made from chickpeas).
-One of our favorites can be found here from The Texanerin.
+One of our favorites is from The Texanerin.

 Short on time?
-Other chickpea ideas that can be purchased right at the store:
+Here are a few Chickpea ideas that can be purchased right at the store:

-- Hummus!
-Finding local brands and odd flavors at your grocery store also makes it more interesting and enjoyable.
+- Chickpea Hummus: Finding local brands and odd flavors at your grocery store also makes it more interesting and enjoyable.
 There are even dessert versions available for an indulgent treat!

-Take it from us, how to increase your breast milk supply is as simple as eating more chickpeas!
+Take it from us, how to increase your breast milk supply is as simple as eating more chickpeas while breastfeeding!